 Patients who require dental implants often ask whether their tooth replacement will look natural, and similar to their existing teeth.

-At Trimac Dental Centre, we understand you may have concerns or be nervous about getting a dental implant, but we want to help set your mind at ease – dental implants are designed to look and feel very similar to your natural teeth.
+We understand that you may be concerned or nervous about getting a dental implant, but we want to put your mind at ease: dental implants are designed to look and feel very similar to your natural teeth.

 Whenever we can, we like to help answer questions, address concerns and help our patients set expectations about what life with implants will be like and how they will look and feel.